This page links to important documents that support and explain what is in our Local Offer.

 The full Somerset SEND Strategy 2016 to 2019

 Our Local Offer Annual Report 2016/17 - We would like to thank each and every one of you for giving us your comments.
-We have enjoyed hearing from and talking to all of you.
 During the coming year we will be working hard with the feedback you have given to us to make the Local Offer better for us all.
 Please keep getting involved.

 The National Curriculum is a set of subjects and standards used by primary and secondary schools so that children learn the same things.
 It covers what subjects are taught and the standards children should reach in each subject.